CyrusNajmabadi/lang-design/KeyValuePairCorrespondence.md

 1. The above allows for *uniformity* of processing `KeyValuePair` values, which we consider desirable so that users can expect them to work for all collection expressions elements:

     ```c#
+    // Both 'spread' elements and 'expression' elements that evaluate
+    // to KeyValuePair values work with dictionary types
     Dictionary<string, int> nameToAge = [.. defaultValues, otherMap.Single(predicate)];
     ```